-2. Prior to the reading of personnel folders, the Committee will be provided with school department documents which identify the needs of the system, based upon current course offerings and/or current programs in the Wellesley Public Schools.
-These documents include, but are not limited to, course of study booklets and the preK-5 Handbook.

-3. The Committee members will independently review all folders within a given department and will assign to each tenured teacher a numerical rating in each of the five areas outlined in the W.T.A. and School Committee contract.
-Each Committee member will add up his ratings in the five areas to compute an overall rating for each teacher.

-4. For each teacher, the Committee will add the overall ratings from each Committee member to determine the Committee's overall rating.
-The Committee will rank the teachers from highest to lowest on the basis of the Committee's overall rating.
-5. Thereafter, the RIF Committee shall discuss those teachers in that RIF pool who fall into what shall hereinafter be referred to as "the jeopardy pool".
-The size of the jeopardy pool shall vary as follows based upon the size of the department in question:
+- 2. Prior to the reading of personnel folders, the Committee will be provided with school department documents which identify the needs of the system, based upon current course offerings and/or current programs in the Wellesley Public Schools.
+These documents include, but are not limited to, course of study booklets and the preK-5 Handbook. - 3.
+The Committee members will independently review all folders within a given department and will assign to each tenured teacher a numerical rating in each of the five areas outlined in the W.T.A. and School Committee contract.
+Each Committee member will add up his ratings in the five areas to compute an overall rating for each teacher. - 4.
+For each teacher, the Committee will add the overall ratings from each Committee member to determine the Committee's overall rating.
+The Committee will rank the teachers from highest to lowest on the basis of the Committee's overall rating. - 5.
+Thereafter, the RIF Committee shall discuss those teachers in that RIF pool who fall into what shall hereinafter be referred to as "the jeopardy pool".
+The size of the jeopardy pool shall vary as follows based upon the size of the department in question: - a.
+In departments at the secondary level or preK-12 level with eleven (11) or fewer teachers, the jeopardy pool shall consist of the three (3) teachers with the lowest total point scores or all of those teachers whose total point scores are within ten percent

-a.
-In departments at the secondary level or preK-12 level with eleven (11) or fewer teachers, the jeopardy pool shall consist of the three (3) teachers with the lowest total point scores or all of those teachers whose total point scores are within ten per cent (10%) of the lowest total point score in the department, whichever figure is higher.
-If a second tenured teacher must be laid off from that department, the jeopardy pool shall consist of the five (5) teachers with the lowest total point scores or all of those teachers whose total point scores or all of those teachers whose total point scores or all of those teachers whose total point scores or all of those teachers whose total point scores are within ten per cent (10%) of the lowest total point score in the department, whichever figure is higher.
-For each additional teacher to be laid off from the department, one (1) more teacher shall be added to the minimum number in the jeopardy pool unless there is already an equal or greater number of teachers within the ten per cent (10%) point range.
+(10%) of the lowest total point score in the department, whichever figure is higher.
+If a second tenured teacher must be laid off from that department, the jeopardy pool shall consist of the five (5) teachers with the lowest total point scores or all of those teachers whose total point scores are within ten percent (10%) of the lowest total point score in the department, whichever figure is higher.
+For each additional teacher to be laid off from the department, one (l) more teacher shall be added to the minimum number in the jeopardy pool unless there is already an equal or greater number of teachers within the ten percent (10%) point range.

-b.
-In departments at the secondary level or preK-12 level with twelve (12) or more teachers, the jeopardy pool shall consist of the four (4) teachers with the lowest total point scores or all of those teachers whose total point scores are within ten per cent (10%) of the lowest total point score in the department, whichever figure is higher.
-If a second tenured teacher must be laid off from that department, the jeopardy pool shall consist of the six (6) teachers with the lowest total point scores or all of those teachers whose total point scores are within ten per cent (10%) of the lowest total point score in the department, whichever figure is higher.
-For each additional teacher to be laid off from the department, one (1) more teacher shall be added to the minimum number in the jeopardy pool unless there is already an equal or greater number of teachers within the 10 per cent (10%) point range.

-6. After the jeopardy pool list has been prepared, the Committee shall then discuss why particular teachers in the jeopardy pool should be moved up or down on the jeopardy pool list based upon information in their personnel folders as it relates to the five (5) criteria in the contract.
+- b.
+In departments at the secondary level or preK-12 level with twelve (12) or more teachers, the jeopardy pool shall consist of the four (4) teachers with the lowest total point scores or all of those teachers whose total point scores are within ten percent (10%) of the lowest total point score in the department, whichever figure is higher.
+If a second tenured teacher must be laid off from that department, the jeopardy pool shall consist of the six (6) teachers with the lowest total point scores or all of those teachers whose total point scores are within ten percent (10%) of the lowest total point score in the department, whichever figure is higher.
+For each additional teacher to be laid off from the department, one (1) more teacher shall be added to the minimum number in the jeopardy pool unless there is already an equal or greater number of teachers within the 10 percent (10%) point range. - 6.
+After the jeopardy pool list has been prepared, the Committee shall then discuss why particular teachers in the jeopardy pool should be moved up or down on the jeopardy pool list based upon information in their personnel folders as it relates to the five (5) criteria in the contract.